STEM4ukraine/STEM4ukraine-Special-Lunar-Mission/README.md

 A linear feedback shift register is used to produce the white noise on landing.

+The firmware can be compiled and uploaded using the Arduino IDE.

 Celebrate engineering, quality control and technical prowess of the russian federation with the simulation of the crash landing of the lunar probe onto the moon!

 The schematic: